material-foundation/material-remixer-android/CONTRIBUTING.md

 predictability across all of our components.
 The conventions are described in the [material-foundation-conventions-android](https://github.com/material-foundation/material-foundation-conventions-android) repository.

+### Restrictions

+Because this project has to build both with gradle and with Google's internal tools, we have to place a few restrictions:

+- Mockito has to remain at version 1.9.5.
+- All tests need to be annotated with @RunWith
+- Module remixer_core cannot depend on any android dependencies (not even support annotations)

 ### Before you contribute

 Before we can use your code, you must sign the